The weekly problem

 • Song form templates (Verse-Chorus, AABA, and more)

-• Export to ChordPro, PDF lead sheet, DOCX, and plain text
+• Export to OnSong, ChordPro, PDF lead sheet, DOCX, and plain text

 • Nashville numbers or chord symbols at export — your preference